fochoac/devops-demo/README.md

 ```

-For execute the generation of pods into cluster:
+For executing the generation of pods into the cluster:

 ```bash
 cd IaC/gke/deployment/pods